Kqliber/CombatStats/README.md

 %combatstats_highestkillstreak% | returns the player's highest killstreak.
 %combatstats_last_kill% | returns the last player they killed.
 %combatstats_kdr_rounded_[decimal-places]% | returns the player's KDR rounded.
 If there is no decimal place specified, the placeholder will default to 2 decimal places
-%combatstats_placement_<type>_<player-name>% | returns the player's position in the leaderboard type
+%combatstats_placement_<type>_<player>% | returns the player's position in the leaderboard type
 %combatstats_top_<type>_<info>_<position>% | returns the name/value who is at the position specified in the leaderboard type

 ```
-<TYPE> - specifies which leaderboard to use: kills/killstreak/kdr
+<TYPE> - specifies which leaderboard to use: kills/killstreak/highestkillstreak/kdr
-<INFO> - specifies which information to display: player-name/value (value being either the kills or killstreak amount or kdr)
+<INFO> - specifies which information to display: name/value (value being either the kills, killstreak or highestkillstreak amount or kdr)
 <POSITION> - the position of the leaderboard to get

 Placeholders with <> - required fields